mstgnz/cronjob/README.md

 ## atention
 This application utilizes a database locking mechanism to prevent duplicate cronjob tasks when running multiple instances in a Kubernetes (k8s) environment.

-The instance that first adds a record to the schedule_logs table will be the one triggering the cronjob task.
-Subsequent instances won't be able to create a new record due to an existing one, resulting in an error and preventing them from executing the task.
-The microsecond differences between instances will automatically facilitate the locking mechanism.
+The instance that first adds a record to the triggered table will be the instance that triggers the cronjob task.
+Subsequent instances will not be able to create a new record due to an existing record, preventing them from executing the task.
+The completed task will be unregistered from the triggered table.

 Nevertheless, it is strongly advised for users of this project to establish an additional control mechanism on their own systems.